vinstic-myshell/myshell-doc-en/faq/others.md

 #### After entering two voice messages, it prompts that the voice cannot be collected.
 How to solve it?

 Please check if you are using an IOS device.
 Due to IOS's security policy issues, you need to regularly re-authorize the recording permission of the webpage.
 Please try to refresh the page and agree to authorize in the pop-up authorization notification.
-If the problem is still not resolved, it is recommended that you use it on the desktop.
+If the problem is still not resolved, it is recommended that you use it on the desktop version.